2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 <chapterId>bedfc110-e099-58f4-a5b7-fb50f3b19a49</chapterId>

-You are the organizer of a meeting and, from one day to the next, you **decide to interrupt this task** to go to breed llamas in Peru; leaving everything behind?
+You are the organizer of a meeting and, from one day to the next, you **decide to interrupt this task**, and say, go to breed llamas in Peru, leaving everything behind.

 **Consider passing your community**:

-1) **giving administrative (or even ownership) rights of communication channels to trusted people**, even if it means changing them later;
+1) **Granting administrative (or even ownership) rights to trusted individuals over communication channels,** even if it means revising them later.

-2) **sharing with at least one trusted person in your community the account names, passwords, and emails of the accounts and social networks** you have created to give her visibility.
+2) **Share with at least one trusted person in your community the account names, passwords, and email addresses of the accounts and social networks you have created to give them visibility.**

 Without these rights and identifiers, it will be impossible for anyone **to easily take over and thus continue the initiative you had spent so much time developing**.

-Starting from scratch by creating "forked" networks and channels really takes a lot of time and energy..
+Starting from scratch by creating "forked" networks and channels takes a lot of time and energy..

-So anticipate your potential departure for Peru.
-And if you don't have any trusted members in France at your meeting, you can always contact @ProfEduStream or @gabtribe on Telegram to make this transition smooth.
+So, anticipate your potential departure for Peru.
+And if you don't have any trusted members at your meeting, you can always contact @ProfEduStream or @gabtribe on Telegram to make this transition smooth.
 This brings us to **a crucial turning point in community development: its decentralization**.
-Indeed, if you are the only person involved, having all the control, what will happen if you disappear?
+Indeed, if you are the only person involved and have all the control, what would happen if you were to disappear?
 The answer is simple: your community will disappear.

 So the best way to avoid this is to **decentralize tasks and share rights, roles and access**.
-Thus, if one of the members of your community organizing team or meeting is arrested in a future dystopia because he possesses non-KYC Bitcoin (or simply: because he has no more time to devote to it having just had a baby or changed jobs), the others can continue their missions without difficulty.
+Thus, if one of the members of your community organizing team or meeting is arrested in a future dystopia because he possesses non-KYC Bitcoin (or simply: because he has no more time to devote to it, having just had a baby or changed jobs), the others can continue their missions without difficulty.

-With a view to further decentralization, **the use of open-source software such as framasoft's suite** can also be a first "line of defense" against a fictitious state that would censor Bitcoin.
-Using encrypted communication tools-even anonymous ones-is the second.
+To further decentralization, **the use of open-source software such as Famasoft's suite** can also be a first "line of defense" against a fictitious state that would censor Bitcoin.
+Using encrypted communication tools, even anonymous ones, is the second.

 ## What if Bitcoin became public enemy number 1?